biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 </div>

+The R help for a specific geoms will list, among other things, all the aesthetics that geom supports.

 ## Breakout Rooms

 In the exercises we'll be looking a little more at the **iris** data, and in addition, the NHANES data we used last week, and the left-joined bird dataset we built last week in **Excercise 7**.